 What would happen if we discovered other intelligent life?
 With lab reports indicating we can’t make the changes to the biology of the plants or to the chemistry of the soil of crop circles, we don’t need to shake hands with aliens to change our mindset.
 As John Mack, one of the open-minded scientists, said, “Crop circles are the most extraordinary crossover from the other dimension in the history of the human race.”
 What would happen if this were accepted as true is something mind-bending to talk about!

 “Our future is shaped from the story we host in the present … When the mind of humanity changes, everything changes.”
 This is from the Editor’s Note below, the must-read lead piece in the latest issue of Turning Point, the Journal of the Conscious Elders Network.
-It’s about the need for a new story that moves us into “the beautiful world our hearts know is possible,” and it’s so good that I’m using it as a draw to a new Facebook group to deal with making that change.
+It’s about the need for a new story that moves us into “the beautiful world our hearts know is possible.”
 We work on problems piecemeal, with very little attention on the worldview that keeps them all in place.
-If you resonate with what Joseph Jastrab wrote, join this group to look to how to get humanity on the same page where we tell a story about who we are and what we are doing here that underlies and impels the kinder, gentler world we must move into.
-The group is a place to inspire and to be inspired to wake the world up to the reality in which we are one.
+We need to tell a story about who we are and what we are doing here that underlies and impels the kinder, gentler world we must move into.

 Turning and turning in the widening gyre the falcon cannot hear the falconer; things fall apart; the centre cannot hold; mere anarchy is loosed upon the world, the blood-dimmed tide is loosed, and everywhere the ceremony of innocence is drowned; the best lack all conviction, while the worst are full of passionate intensity.
 Surely some revelation is at hand…